keirbowden/rwdhow/README.md

 firstname@lastname.com.
 5. Read and then select the checkbox for the Master Subscription Agreement and then click Submit Registration.
 6. In a moment you’ll receive an email with a login link.
 Click the link and change your password.

+## Tutorial 1: Create a non-responsive Visualforce page ##

+In this tutorial, you will learn how to create and edit a non-responsive Visualforce page using the standard component library.
+Along the way you’ll familiarize yourself with page creation and the editor.
+Before you start, please create a free Force.com Developer Edition Environment, as indicated earlier in the “About the Workbook” section.

+## Tutorial 2: Make the page available in the Salesforce1 application ##

+## Tutorial 3: Install the Bootstrap framework ##

+## Tutorial 4: Create a responsive Visualforce Page ##

+## Tutorial 5: Enhance the page for tablet devices ##